 No Pain, No Gain

-The grief and pain that comes as a result of our sin is for good reason.
+The grief and pain that comes as a result of our sin are for good reason.
 God’s love for us directs this to produce repentance that leads and contributes to salvation and deliverance from evil.
 But the sorrow of the world is something quite different.

 Humility vs. Pride